phac-nml/irida/doc/user/tutorials/refseq_masher/index.md

 ![monitor-analyses][]

 Clicking the pipeline name will bring you to a page for that analysis pipeline.
 It will take a while for the RefSeqMasher analysis pipeline to complete.
 Along the top of the page you can check the current step of the analysis and at the bottom of the **Details** tab you can select if you would like to receive an email upon pipeline completion.
-This option is only available if the analysis is not in `COMPLETED` or `ERROR` state.
+The email option is only available if the analysis is not in `COMPLETED` or `ERROR` state.

 ![analysis-in-progress]